Principles of Pay and Recognition

 Rates of Pay

-The College regularly benchmarks rates of pay against internal and appropriate external comparators.
+The College regularly benchmarks rates of pay against relevant internal and appropriate external comparators including our international competitors for talent.

 The College aims to pay mid to upper quartile rates of pay for its staff against appropriate external comparators wherever possible within its financial constraints.